OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 Choose Hermes Agent if:

-- You want an agent that genuinely improves over time without manual skill updates
+- You want an agent that improves over time without manual skill updates

 - You need serverless deployment to minimize idle costs